Indian shares hit record highs on reopening cheer, U.S. inflation data

 Meanwhile, U.S. consumer price index data released on Thursday fitted in with Federal Reserve’s repeated assertion that higher inflation will be transitory, offering relief to global stock markets.

-In Mumbai trading, Reliance Industries Ltd (RELI.NS) and HDFC Bank Ltd (HDBK.NS) gained 1.4% and 0.8%, respectively.
+In Mumbai trading, Reliance Industries Ltd and HDFC Bank Ltd gained 1.4% and 0.8%, respectively.
 Shares of Reliance have risen in five of the last eight trading sessions.

 Investors now look to India’s industrial output data for April, which will be released later in the day.